 You’ll be a more efficient runner

 Running for a longer distances gets you all fatigued.
 It’s obvious that with a better overall form the efficiency improves as well.
 Strengthening your core muscles with strength training helps in making you a more efficient runner and maintaining your running form.
 It’s more beneficial for long distance runners like those who regularly take part in marathons.
-Small improvements in the muscle form leads to a greater efficiency at running.
+Small improvements in the muscle form lead to a greater efficiency at running.

 Helps reduce body fat

 The more you run the higher calories you burn.
 The amount of calories and energy burned comes from your metabolic rate.
 Higher your metabolic rate the more calories you will burn.
 Body fat affects the metabolic rate as it, slowing it down.
-Strength training helps to develop lean muscle mass which automatically lead to reduction of body fat thus improving your physique as well.
+Strength training helps to develop lean muscle mass which automatically leads to a reduction of body fat thus improving your physique as well.

 Improves bone strength

 In addition to improving your running form and efficiency, preventing you from injuries and reducing body fat, strength training also helps in building stronger bones.
 This is because strength training puts a lot of stress over bones thereby increasing their density.
-Denser bones relates to lower injuries.
+Denser bones relate to lower injuries.

 Strength training can benefit you in a lot of ways.
 They make the muscles stronger, preventing injuries and improving endurance which enables you to resist early onset tiring of the muscles.
-You can easily incorporate strength training in your routine.
+You can easily incorporate strength training into your routine.
 Maybe start with one or two days a week.
-We know you’d rather go for your run, but try strength training.
+We know you’d rather go for your run but try strength training.
 Even if it’s one day a week.
 We guarantee you’re running will get better and faster!